 Under the legislation the fee may be used for prescribed student support services and amenities fee is a compulsory charge which supports services of a non-academic nature.
 Student consultation takes place when considering how the income will be used to enhance these services and amenities.

 Flinders University structured its student services and amenities fee in a way that is fairest for all students.
 Fees are charged in proportion to enrolment and will be capped at a maximum rate in any calendar year.

 Australian citizens and students holding a permanent humanitarian visa are eligible to apply for a SA-HELP (Services and Amenities HELP) loan, which will allow the fee to be payable via the taxation system as per the current arrangements for HECS-HELP and FEE-HELP.
 All other students will need to pay the fee directly to Flinders University.

-As a general principle all students, irrespective of course or course level, are expected to pay the fee.
+As a general principle all domestic students, irrespective of course or course level, are expected to pay the fee.
 This includes time-based research candidates.
 To take into account the location of topic delivery, compliance with prior legislation or existing contractual obligations, some topics or cohorts of students will receive a reduction in or an exemption from the fee.

 Please see the Fee schedule for more details.

 No. However, if eligible you can apply for a SA-HELP loan to defer payment of the student services and amenities fee.
 The SA-HELP loan scheme operates in a similar way to HECS-HELP and FEE-HELP where deferred student services and amenities fees are repaid once a student's income reaches the government minimum repayment threshold ($51,309 in 2013-2014).

 Australian Government legislation specifies the range of services and amenities that the fee can be expended on.
 The University consults with elected students and has published a list of priority areas.